BeigeMan/Webbings/README.md

   females drop from the swarm and disappear from the scene.
 Expired males collect as debris around the marker.

-  The code is fully self-contained HTML5/CSS3 JS, compatible with up-to-date browsers.
-Chrome/Safari work best.
+  The code is fully self-contained HTML5/CSS3 JS Canvas, and is compatible with up-to-date browsers that support rAF animation.
+Chrome/Safari seem to work best.
 Performance depends on the hardware.